Productions for School, Family and Adult Audiences

 Hard Times

 We take one of the classics of Dickensian literature and flip everything on its head, including the audience.
-Hard Times shows us a world in which supply and demand govern
+Hard Times shows us a world in which supply and demand govern every human interaction, a world where a lot has changed since the Victorian era of greed, power, marginalization and class conflict – or has it?

 Read More